-At its heart, econophysics can be reduced to the Yule-Simon distribution.
-Self-organized systems and processes reflect the underlying nonlinear dynamics including life itself.
+At its heart, econophysics comprises applications of the Yule-Simon distribution.
+Self-organized systems and processes reflect the underlying nonlinear dynamics extending from supply chains, markets, and life itself.

 Evolutionary biology is founded on landmark publications, such as the Systema Naturae.
 In this publication, Carl Linnaeus used a ranking scale to classify the animal hierarchy: kingdom, class, order, genus, species, and one rank below species.